 We follow a general organizational type strategy which is simply this.
 You get the issues around which people are moving against the government and create a unified movement around them, in order to maximize the numbers that will come into motion.

 .This is an excellent practical manual on communication skills and critcism-self-criticism.
-It is availble in print from foreign languages press.
+It is availble in print and free PDF forms from foreign languages press.

 Revolutionary movements are not born “ideologically pure.”
 The Bolsheviks were born from the pluralist RSDLP; the 26th of July Movement was born from the Orthodox Party.
 The big-tent nature of these organizations allowed organized and disciplined communists to decisively shape the trajectory of their respective revolutions.